bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 In the abstract, title case is trivially simple — start every word with an upper case letter!

 In reality, that looks terrible, so some common small words get rendered in all lower case.
-For example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories user the headline *"Headless Macs and Hamstrung iPads"*.
+For example, the headline on this recent [article](https://www.macstories.net/stories/headless-macs-and-hamstrung-ipads/) from Mac Stories uses the headline *"Headless Macs and Hamstrung iPads"*.
 Notice that the *and* is lower-cased.

 The term for these special words is *small words*, and I had assumed there was some kind of universally agreed list of words that get this treatment.
 Most people do agree on most of the words, at least when writing in English, but not all of them, so there is no actual standard list 🙁